 ON IMAGE: Tomie Ohtake, Untitled, 1968, oil on canvas. © OAS AMA | Art Museum of the

 Robert Indiana: A Legacy of Love honors the late Pop icon’s life, art, and resounding legacy.
 A self-proclaimed painter of signs, Robert Indiana shaped a highly original body of work that explores American identity; his own personal history; and the power of abstraction, symbolism, and language.
 Through January 24.
 At McNayArt.org.

-ON IMAGE LEFT: Robert Indiana, Sheet from Four Seasons of Hope, 2012.
+ON IMAGE: Robert Indiana, Sheet from Four Seasons of Hope, 2012.
 Screenprint.
 Gift of Michael, Leif, and Simona McKenzie, American Image Art.